brenda-aline/100-days-of-code/r1-log.md

 # #100DaysOfCode Log - Round 1 - Brenda Silva

 The log of my #100DaysOfCode challenge.
 Started on [March 23rd, Monday, 2020].
+The round 1 started on March 23rd, Monday, 2020. and Finished on March 24th, Tuesday, 2020.

 ## Log